cbleek/vue-job-search/README.md

 # Yavue

 yavue is a vue frontend for the job search in a YAWIK installation.
+A Google API Key and a Yawik Endpoint can be configured in .env or defined as ENV vars.

 Demo: